Meet your 2024 instructors.

 Stephen Haines, Instructor (Photojournalism)

-Sessions 1 and 2 (Photojournalism): Haines, a veteran photojournalist and a lecturer at Boston University, leads the photojournalism track at the Summer Journalism Institute.
+On Campus and Learn-from-Home (Photojournalism): Haines, a veteran photojournalist and a lecturer at Boston University, leads the photojournalism track at the Summer Journalism Institute.
 He spent most of his career at The Boston Globe where he worked as a staff photographer, assignment and photo editor.
 As a freelancer, his work now includes both still and video projects.

 Haines is passionate about photography, seeing it as a universal language that helps people better understand and connect to one another.
 He has taught at Boston University for 14 years where he concentrates on the creative controls of photography, teaching students to take powerful, storytelling photos from which readers can learn.

-Session 1, 2 and 3 (Learn-from-Home): Pacinthe Mattar is an Egyptian-Canadian journalist, writer, and radio and audio producer.
+Learn-from-Home: Pacinthe Mattar is an Egyptian-Canadian journalist, writer and producer.
 She was born in Alexandria, Egypt, and raised between Toronto, Saudi Arabia and Dubai.
-She spent 10 years at the Canadian Broadcasting Corporation (CBC), where she was a long-time producer on The Current with then-host Anna Maria Tremonti where much of her coverage focused on race & racism, police brutality, the Arab Spring, migration and refugees, pop culture, and more.
+She spent ten years at the Canadian Broadcasting Corporation (CBC), where she was a long-time radio producer on The Current.
+Much of her coverage focused on race & racism, police brutality, the Arab Spring, migration and refugees, pop culture, and more.
+She has taught writing and journalism at Harvard, Boston University and Western University.

-She produced documentaries from the floods of Calgary in 2013, the streets of Baltimore’s protests for Freddie Gray in 2015, and from the homes of Yazidi women who fled Iraq for Toronto after surviving sexual slavery at the hands of Da’esh.
-In 2020, she wrote about her experiences with media in a Walrus piece called “Objectivity is a Privilege Afforded to White Journalists” which won a National Magazine Award in 2021 and a Canadian Online Publishing Award in 2022.
-She is currently a Nieman Foundation for Journalism Fellow at Harvard University.
+In 2020, her feature essay in The Walrus magazine “Objectivity is a Privilege Afforded to White Journalists” won a National Magazine Award in 2021 and a Canadian Online Publishing Award in 2022.
+She was a 2021/22 Nieman Foundation for Journalism Fellow at Harvard University and the 2023 Asper Fellow in Media at Western University in London, Ontario.

 Lara Salahi, Instructor